top of page

 RESEARCH

-Machine Learning Light-Matter
+Machine Learning Quantum Light-Matter

 "The purpose of models is not to fit the data but to sharpen the questions."